Preventive Health: Medical Checkups and Screenings That Can Save Your Life

 Preventive Health Is So Important: Why?

-- High blood pressure (hypertension) often causes no symptoms
+- High blood pressure (hypertension) often causes no symptoms at the start.

-- Diabetes may remain undetected for years
+- Diabetes may remain undetected for years but damaging your health silently.

-- Heart disease can develop without warning signs
+- Heart disease can develop without warning signs.

 The Pillars of Preventive Health

+Below are some important tips to help you stay healthy.
 Regular medical checkups, screening tests, healthy lifestyle and vaccination are the 4 The pillars of preventive health.

-1. Regular Medical Checkups and
+1. Regular Medical Checkups

 Routine visits allow early identification of risk factors before disease develops.
+Read more about (Regular Medical Checkups)

 2. Screening Tests